Nagasaki45/leverstone.me/content/Blog/continuous-integration-and-delivery-with-travis-ci-and-codeship.rst

 -  It is configured using a web interface, using bash scripts to prepare the environment, run the tests, and deploy (with different script per branch, which is nice).
-Yep, you’re expected to type bash scripts into web forms!
+Yep, you're expected to type bash scripts into web forms!
 -  The environment setup is lacking.
 The `official recommendation for setting the python version`_, for example, looks like a hack.
--  You can’t define a test matrix.
+-  You can't define a test matrix.

 It sounds bad, I know, but on the other hand codeship has one feature that is crucial to my workflow.
 Each project on codeship have an